Football player: Head

 American football players are prone to head injuries such as concussions.
 In later life, this increases the risk of dementia and Alzheimer's.
 Professional American football players self-reporting concussions are at greater risk for having depressive episodes later in life compared with those retired players self-reporting no concussions.

 Probably due to the repeated trauma associated with heading balls, professional association football has been suggested to increase the incidence of amyotrophic lateral sclerosis.
 In a 1987 study of former Norwegian association football national team players, one third of the players were found to have central cerebral atrophy, i.e. brain damage.
 A 1999 study connected soccer to chronic traumatic head injury (CTHI):

 Knee

 Anterior cruciate ligaments are particularly vulnerable in most types of football due to injuries that can be sustained during tackles.

 Hip

 An increased incidence of osteoarthritis in the hip joint has been found in retired football players.

 Muscles

 A 2012 study of association football injuries found that 19% of all injuries were muscle injuries, of which 54% affected the thigh muscles.

 Sleep and psychological functioning

 In a 2009 study, association football was found to be associated with favourable sleep patterns and psychological functioning in adolescent male football players.

-The rate of suicide among NFL vets has been found to be 59% lower than in the general population.
+The rate of suicide among former NFL players has been found to be 59% lower than in the general population.